sdsc/sdsc-summer-institute-2018/0_preparation/0_getting_started/README.md

 # <a name="term-app"></a>How to Use the Terminal Application:

 The terminal applications are used to connect clients (you and your laptop) to remote computers (such as Comet).
 See https://en.wikipedia.org/wiki/Secure_Shell for more information.
 The best known example of using a terminal is for logging in/connecting to a remote computer systems by users.
 This is called a client-server connection.
+Terminals are interactive: you type in a command to run, and the outputs are displayed on the terminal.
+Executing any command is done by typing it and pressing Enter.

 [//]:  # "MPT insert image here client-server-arch   pdf "